siddiqui03/chatbot/README.md

 # Zozo Chatbot

-Zozo is a Flutter-based chatbot application that leverages the Gemini API for generating chatbot responses.
-This app features an introductory page and a chat interface where users can interact with Zozo, the chatbot.
-Users can also send images to the chatbot for description.
+Welcome to Zozo ChatBot, an intelligent and interactive chatbot application built using Flutter and powered by the Gemini Large Language Model (LLM).
+This app serves as a personal assistant, offering friendly and engaging conversations to users.
+The chatbot is named "Zozo," and it can respond to user queries, handle image descriptions, and provide personalized assistance.

 ## Features